oliveirahenrique70/appsilon/README.md

 ## Features

-All project R pipelines are in the ```src``` folder of the repository, with the following pipelines:
+All project R pipelines are in the ```src``` folder of the repository.
+The project have the following R pipelines:

 *  ### ```fast_XC50_analysis``` <a name="fast_XC50_analysis"></a>